google-deepmind/threednel/README.md

 ## Installation

 The code is tested on Debian 11.0 with CUDA 11.8.
 For other CUDA versions please update the PyTorch dependencies in `environment.yml` accordingly.
-Reproducing the results requires an NVIDIA GPU with at least 16GB of memory.
 The code was developed and tested on a machine with a single A100.

 ### Download data